githubtraining/write-docker-actions/responses/08_input-result.md

 Why do we see the value of the `second-greeting` 🤔

 If you remember, we made the `second-greeting` input parameter **required**.
 This means that even if it is not specified in `my-workflow.yml` it will be executed by the `main.js` code using whatever value was set as **default**.
 It cannot be ignored like our `third-greeting` was.

 Circling back to the `fist-greeting` you may have noticed that you were able to overwrite the **default** value of `Hubot` by being explicit in the `my-workflow.yml` file.

-Had you been explicit with `third-greeting` in the `my-workflow.yml` file then the `if` statement in the `main.js` file would have executed and you would have three inputs.
+Had you been explicit with `third-greeting` in the `my-workflow.yml` file then the `if` statement in the `main.go` file would have executed and you would have three inputs.